jason1986110/TEA/README.md

 <div class="page-break"></div>

-## Improving the README
+## Improving the Documentation

-You can also update your README to make it more readable.
+You can also update your document to make it more readable.
 You can:
 1. Add pictures.
 2. Add styling.
 3. Add text.
 4. Configure the page layout.

-As you do all these, `defg` will preserve your changes whenever it updates your README.
+As you do all these, `defg` will preserve your changes whenever it updates your document.

 <div class="sidenote">

-### HOW TO IMPROVE THE README
+### HOW TO IMPROVE THE DOCUMENT

 <img style="width:32px;display:block;margin:0 auto" src="./edit.png"></img>